Improved scissor switch keyboard

 - Storage upgrades: 512GB ($200), 1TB ($400), 2TB($800)

 I’ll come out and say it: the 2020 MacBook Air isn’t cheap.
 Competing $999 machines have more power.
-If you’re going to spend $1,299 to get the Core i5 model, you might as well get a base 13-inch MacBook Pro, which has better cooling, an improved screen, and more USB Type-C ports (though you sacrifice weight and thickness.)
+If you’re going to spend $1,299 to get the Core i5 model, you might as well get a base 13-inch MacBook Pro, which has better cooling, an improved screen, and more USB Type-C ports (though you sacrifice weight and thickness).

 Moreover, the price can also quickly skyrocket to $2,249 at the laptop’s max configuration, which is outrageous for a laptop of this caliber.
+There’s also the MacBook Air (M1) for the exact same price.

-2020 Apple MacBook Air review: Should you buy it?
+2020 Apple MacBook Air review: The verdict

 While we call it a premium computer, this doesn’t mean the MacBook Air is meant to outperform its competition.
 Instead, the MacBook Air is for those who favor a premium experience over raw power.
-Because you don’t need bleeding edge specs and discrete graphics to do spreadsheets, type emails, write essays, and browse the web.
+Because you don’t need bleeding-edge specs and discrete graphics to do spreadsheets, type emails, write essays, and browse the web.
 But having a simple operating system, an amazing design, a good typing experience, nice screen, fair audio, reliability, and the unbeatable customer service Apple is known for?
 Those benefits are worth $1,000 if you are going to be using the computer extensively.